top of page

 Such glory added to a simple sentence!

 Then, after thinking about the sentence further, the words "turned on" concerned me because they felt a bit passive, akin to "The light was turned on by Steve."
 Also, the word on is the direct opposite of the word off, giving a sense of repetition.
 I considered replacing the words "turned on" with the single word "illuminated."
-However, "illuminated" is too pompous and ornate given the story setting.
-Yet, perhaps the characters should be intimidated by an unfamiliar machine that's making them feel inadequate.
+However, "illuminated" is too pompous and ornate, given the story setting.
+Yet, perhaps the characters should be intimidated by an unfamiliar machine making them feel inadequate.
 Perhaps the following is best:

 Hanover, J.J.
 Richardson